Chair: Carlos H. Parra

 First-Year students with competence in the language are not specifically excluded from ACA academic year programs, but the course of study is usually of more benefit to sophomores and juniors, especially those who plan to major or minor in the language.
 Although enrolled on an international campus, students who are registered at Southern Adventist University; are considered in-residence at this university; and are eligible for all external grants, loans, scholarships, and financial aid offered to students in attendance at Southern Adventist University.
 Credit earned abroad is recorded each term in Southern Adventist University Records Office.

-The Adventist Colleges Abroad program offers a wide variety of language courses at intermediate and advanced levels concentrating on grammar, orthography, composition, phonetics, conversation, reading, pronunciation, literature, culture, civilization, and folklore, as well as courses in art, education, geography, history, music, physical education, and religion.
+The Adventist Colleges Abroad program offers a wide variety of language courses at intermediate and advanced levels concentrating on grammar, orthography, composition, phonetics, conversation, reading, pronunciation, literature, culture, civilization, and folklore as well as courses in art, education, geography, history, music, physical education, and religion.
 Some internships are available.
-Please see ACA bulletin or go to http://aca-noborders.org.
+Please see ACA bulletin or go to http://aca-noborders.net.

 ACA courses are in high demand; applications are processed in the order received.
 Applications are available at the Modern Language Department or may be downloaded at www.aca-noborders.org.